-2.12 Treasury Investment Strategy: Treasury investments arise from receiving cash before it is paid out again.
-Investments made for service reasons or for

-- pure financial gain are not generally considered to be part of treasury management. - 2.13 The Authority's policy on treasury investments is to prioritise security and liquidity over yield that is to focus on minimising risk rather than maximising returns.
+- 2.10 Treasury Investment Strategy: Treasury investments arise from receiving cash before it is paid out again.
+Investments made for service reasons or for pure financial gain are not generally considered to be part of treasury management. - 2.11 The Authority's policy on treasury investments is to prioritise security and liquidity over yield that is to focus on minimising risk rather than maximising returns.
 Cash that is likely to be spent in the near term is invested securely, for example with the government, other local authorities or selected high-quality banks, to minimise the risk of loss.
 Money that will be held for longer terms is invested more widely, including in bonds, shares and property, to balance the risk of loss against the risk of receiving returns below inflation.
-Both near-term and longer-term investments may be held in pooled funds, where an external fund manager makes decisions on which particular investments to buy and the Authority may request its money back at short notice. - 2.14 Risk Management: The effective management and control of risk are prime objectives of the Authority's treasury management activities.
-The treasury management strategy therefore sets out various indicators and limits to constrain the risk of unexpected losses and details the extent to which financial derivatives may be used to manage treasury risks. - 2.15 Governance: Decisions on treasury management investment and borrowing are made daily and are therefore delegated to the Corporate Director Resources and staff, who must act in line with the treasury management strategy approved by Council.
-Quarterly reports on treasury management activity are presented to the Audit Committee.
+Both near-term and longer-term investments may be held in pooled funds, where an external fund manager makes decisions on which particular investments to buy and the Authority may request its money back at short notice.

+- 2.12 Risk Management: The effective management and control of risk are prime objectives of the Authority's treasury management activities.
+The treasury management strategy therefore sets out various indicators and limits to constrain the risk of unexpected losses and details the extent to which financial derivatives may be used to manage treasury risks. - 2.13 Governance: Decisions on treasury management investment and borrowing are made daily and are therefore delegated to the Corporate Director Resources and staff, who must act in line with the treasury management strategy approved by Council.
+The Audit Committee is presented with mid-year and outturn reports on treasury management activities.
 The Audit Committee is responsible for scrutinising treasury management decisions.